Top Startup Mistakes Made by Entrepreneurs

 Let’s talk about the key resources that are most important to maintaining revenue streams and a strong value proposition.
 Since there are so many, we'll focus on some of our own basic assets for Startup Savant.

 Your brand story itself is an incredibly important asset.
-For instance, maybe your mission (like ours) is to give back and support children’s education.
+For instance, maybe your mission (like ours) is to provide free, actionable information.
 This will open a great number of doors by introducing content creators, establishing a brand, and building a respectful relationship with your readers who also care about the same initiative.

 Lead generation tool